 Outside of Canada, visas can be acquired through your Canadian consulate, Embassy or High Commission.
 The length of time required to process your visa application will vary from country to country.
 You should allow at least one or two months, but be aware that processing can take even longer in some countries.

 If you currently have or are applying for a study permit, and you wish to travel in and out of Canada, a temporary resident visa (TRV) or 'Visitor's Visa' may be required, as a study permit alone will not be enough to enter Canada.
 Holders of a study or work permit may apply from within Canada for a new temporary resident visa.

 If your temporary resident visa is about to or has expired, then you can apply for a new temporary resident visa from within Canada as long as you have a valid study permit.

 Note: If you currently have a Visitor's Visa, and you plan to study in Canada in a program that is longer than 6 months, you will require a study permit.
 More information

-New entry requirements are now in effect: visa-exempt foreign nationals who fly to or transit through Canada are expected to have an Electronic Travel Authorization (eTA).
+New entry requirement now in effect: visa-exempt foreign nationals who fly to or transit through Canada need an Electronic Travel Authorization (eTA).
 Exceptions include U.S. citizens and travellers with a valid Canadian visa.
-Until September 29, 2016, travellers who do not have an eTA can board their flight, as long as they have appropriate travel documents, such as a valid passport.
-Find answers to your questions about the leniency period.
+Canadian citizens, including dual citizens, and Canadian permanent residents cannot apply for an eTA.

 Entry requirements for other methods of travel (land, sea) have not changed.